 Each driver must reserve a unique driver name, and a string that is used to prefix all of its externally visible symbols.
 This is to avoid name space clashes when loading multiple drivers.
-The examples here are for the "ZZZ" driver, which uses the "ZZZ" or "zzz" prefix for its externally visible symbols.
+The examples here are for the "ZZZ" driver, which uses the "ZZZ" or "zzz" prefix for its externally visible symbols, with preference given to the uppercase prefix.
+Internal symbols should also follow this convention to facilitate the debugging of a statically built server.